Hitch Hike Trip 1947

-Getting the urge to travel and see things that many young fellows don’t get to see, I decided to do something about it.
-I shall take a hitch-hike tour of the United States.
+Having the urge to travel and see things that many young fellows don’t get to see, I decided to do something about it.
+I planned to take a hitch-hike tour of the United States.
 I had a pack frame, sleeping bag, and pup tent plus all the other things I would need on the trip.

 I arrived in St. Louis at 3:45 p.m.
 The bus for Kansas City left at 5:15.
 I took it and rode all night

 I arrived in Kansas City at 12:19 p.m.
 Here we had to jump in line to get reservations for Denver.
 I got mine on the first bus.
 I got the seat directly behind the driver and next to a soldier who was going to Washington State for his discharge.
 His name and address are Gerrit Van Wieringen, Rt.
 1, Box 131, Bow, Washington.
 [466-3517 – La Conner.
 Is this him?]

 We now started to cross the great plains of Kansas.
 Our driver, after 5 a.m. was Francis Schorling.
 A load of newspapers was put on the bus when we left Kansas City to be left off in various towns along the way.
 At 5:30 the bus driver started blasting his horn for some unknown reason.
 There wasn’t another vehicle in sight nor a person on the road.
 I asked him why he blew the horn and he explained that it was to wake up the farmer in the farmhouse we were passing so he could milk his cows.
 It seems that all drivers passing on this route at this time wake up the farmer in the same manner.
 Francis told me that he visited the farmer once on his day off and had returned home with a gallon of milk, some butter, and many fresh vegetables.